GSEII Islands header

 Dominica

-Despite hurdles and an economy hurt by the removal of preferential trade terms for bananas, a major export here as in St. Lucia, Prime Minister Pierre Charles is moving his country aggressively toward a clean energy path.
-He has the good fortune of being able to consider a range of clean energy options, including one with considerable export potential.
+Dominica has the good fortune of being able to consider a range of clean energy options with considerable export potential.
 There is potential for expansion of hydroelectric energy through micro-hydro projects.
-Furthermore, Dominica has large wind resources and may install wind turbines to provide a significant portion of its power.
+Further, Dominica has large wind resources and has the potential to use wind turbines to provide a significant portion of its power.

 Energy Efficiency in DOMLEC Distribution System